Brennen-Hill/Brennen-Hill.github.io/_projects/Thunder-Warrior.md

 **B. 3D Graphics & Animation Pipeline**

-The team is in the process of a major graphical overhaul, moving from 2D to 3D.
+The team made a major graphical overhaul, moving from 2D to 3D.

 - **Character Creation Process:** A detailed article, "How We Create Our Characters", outlines their 5-step pipeline:
   1.  **First Steps:** Idea and lore-fitting.